Reading time: 9 min.

 Aftercare and recovery

-It can take up to 18 months for you to see the final results from your hair transplant.
+It can take up to 18 months for you to see the final results of your hair transplant.
 You may need support and advice during this time, especially if you have concerns about infection or shedding.
 If your clinic is in Turkey, it may also be more difficult to access aftercare and support services.

 Should you travel to Turkey for your hair transplant?

 This hair transplant cost analysis is designed to help you decide if travelling to Istanbul for a cheap hair transplant is worth the risk.
 While it’s certainly cheaper, there are dangers associated with medical tourism.
-At best, your hair transplant may be unsuccessful; at worst, unregulated clinics can put you at risk of infection, which can become life-threatening if left untreated [8].
+At best, your hair transplant may be unsuccessful.
+At worst, unregulated clinics can put you at risk of infection, which can become life-threatening if left untreated [8].

 While they’re generally more expensive, UK clinics ultimately give patients greater peace of mind.
 If your surgery doesn’t give you the results you want, you can easily revisit the clinic for support and advice.
 If you’d like to learn more about the costs of getting a hair transplant in the UK, reach out to our Harley Street hair transplant team.